TBeijen/tbnl-hugo/content/post/2018-12-07-devopscon18-munich.md

 [Oleg Chunikhin](https://twitter.com/olgch) of [Kublr](https://kublr.com/) gave a technical run-through of [how Kublr works](https://kublr.com/how-it-works/).

-What I found especially interesting was that they had Prometheus running outside of the clusters, using a prometheus collector inside the individual cluster.
+What I found especially interesting was that Kublr runs Prometheus outside of the clusters, using a prometheus collector inside each individual cluster.
 In a brief chat we had later, Oleg explained they use [federation](https://prometheus.io/docs/prometheus/latest/federation/) for that.
-Based on prior research I was under the impression that simply forwarding was not one of the adviced/typical use cases, but I'll definitely explore this further.
+Based on prior research I was under the impression that forwarding all metrics was not one of the adviced/typical use cases, but I'll definitely explore this further.

-There for sure is an advantage in having metrics available *outside* of a cluster, as a recent mishap we experienced teached us.
+There for sure is an advantage in having metrics available *outside* of a cluster, as a recent mishap we experienced taught us.
 (I'll blog about that later.
 Kubernetes failures are entertaining reads and based on other talks we are in great company.)

 For backups [Heptio community tools](https://heptio.com/community/) were mentioned.